robinroestenburg/tamingthemindmonkey-sinatra/posts/2012-05-27-setting-up-a-rails-plugin-with-rspec-and-cucumber.markdown

 ```

 That's it.
 You now have a Rails plugin using RSpec and Cucumber.
 Very good.
-Next blog post, I will take a look at configuring a Rails engine using RSpec
+Next blog post, I will take a look at configuring RSpec and Cucumber for a
-and Cucumber.
-This is far simpler than the plugin configuration we just did, a
+special kind of Rails plugin, an engine.
+This is far simpler than the plugin
-lot of things work automatically :-)
+configuration we just did, a lot of things work automatically :-)